ElectrifyPro/cas-rs/README.md

 discriminant(a, b, c) = b^2 - 4a c
 ```

-At the moment, the parser inserts implicit multiplication with disregard for whitespace, which can result in apparently strange results and / or errors when writing programs.
-For example, the output of this code is actually the unit type `()`, instead of the expected `true` (the result of `fact(14) == 14!`).
-Implicit multiplication is inserted between the block and the expression `fact(14) == 14!`:
+Implicit multiplication is restricted to individual lines, meaning that newlines **are significant** in the context of implicit multiplication.
+In the past, it was noted that allowing implicit multiplication to span multiple lines could lead to ambiguity and unexpected results.
+For example, this code produced no output prior to the change, instead of the expected `true` (the result of `fact(14) == 14!`).
+This was because the parser interpreted `fact(14) == 14!` as being implicitly multiplied with the preceding block expression:

 ```
+// PREVIOUSLY, THIS CODE PRODUCED NO OUTPUT

 fact(n) = {
     out = n;
     while n > 1 then {